StonedEdge/Retro-Lite-CM5/tps65987d/README.md

 ## Purpose of PCB
-To famalirize yourself the TPS6598x GUI Application Tool, change parameters and flash a binary.
+To provide an environment to test out the TPS6598x GUI Application Tool, change parameters and flash a binary for a USB-C DRP application.
 The current CM5 is programmed with the parameters found in the .pjt file here.
-You can use this tool if you want to play around with it or change certain parameters to suit your application: https://www.ti.com/tool/TPS6598X-CONFIG
+You can use this tool if you want to play around with it or change certain parameters to suit your specific application: https://www.ti.com/tool/TPS6598X-CONFIG

-The flash module is an W25X05 and coomunicates with the PD device over SPI.
-You can also program ehe TPS65987D (the USB-PD controller) via the I2C bus.
+The flash module is an W25X05 and coomunicates with the PD device over the SPI bus.
+It loads this flash either via 3V3 power or dead battery mode via VBUS power.
+You can also program the TPS65987D (the USB-PD controller) via the I2C bus.

 The bottom USB-C connector is for plugging in sink/source device to charge the battery or power a USB device (like a keyboard, mouse or thumb drive).
 This will be the port on the final handheld itself.